 - Candidates will be physician-scientists (M.D., D.O) who have completed clinical training (residency/fellowship) after receiving their doctoral degree.

-- Specific plans to transition to scientific independence (e.g., securing independent research funding, developing independent scientific program) (not to exceed 3 pages)
+- Specific plans to transition to scientific independence (e.g., securing independent research funding, developing independent scientific program)

 - Two letters of reference, including one from the primary department chair specifying percentage of protected time to pursue laboratory-based research.

 - Proposals are submitted via Duke’s MyResearchProposal online submission system.
 To apply, visit http://bit.ly/myresearchproposal , click on “Create New User” or log in if you already have an account (do not create a 2nd account).

-- Here is a Step-by-step user’s guide for applying via the MyResearchProposal software.
+- Here is a step-by-step user’s guide for applying via the MyResearchProposal software;

-- Enter Access Code ‘OPSD’ then select the “Strong Start 2019” funding opportunity and follow the instructions.
+- Enter Access Code ‘OPSD’ then select the “Strong Start 2020” funding opportunity and follow the instructions.

-- For questions concerning MyResearchProposal (passwords or system issues), please contact Anita Grissom or Brittany Sadler at email@example.com or 919-668-4774.
+- For questions concerning MyResearchProposal (passwords or system issues), please contact Anita Grissom or Brittany Sadler at email@example.com or 919-668-4774

-Successful applicants will be informed by mid-April 2019.
+Successful applicants will be informed by mid-April 2020.